Who can appeal?

 • The evidence supporting your arguments

-• A list of all the documents enclosed with the application (it will be helpful to the SEND Tribunal if you put your evidence in chronological order, and then write out a list explaining what each document is).
+• A list of all the documents enclosed with the application (it will be helpful to the SEND Tribunal if you put your evidence in chronological order, and then write out a list explaining what each document is, you can do this by completing the last page of the PDF form).

-There are limits on the amount of evidence that can be submitted in an appeal - don't forget to check the SEND Tribunal bundle guidance and our information about the appeal timetable and preparing the case.
+There are limits on the amount of evidence that can be submitted in an appeal - don't forget to check our information about the appeal timetable and preparing the case.

 We have set out more detailed guidance on how to set out your reasons for appeal, what you should send with your appeal, and what evidence will be helpful, in the sections about refusal to assess appealsappeals about the contents of an EHC plan and appeals about the school or other setting named in an EHC plan.